chef/scaffolding-go/README.md

 Use this variable to define the list of binaries to build, for an example look at the following **multi-binary** go application: https://github.com/chef/scaffolding-go/tree/master/test/repo/components/multi-binary

+#### `scaffolding_go_no_static` (new)
+Disable bulding and verifying that go binaries are statically linked.
+If this variable is set CGO will not be disabled, external linkers will not be passed static flags, and native go backend build tags will not be passed.

 ## Callbacks
 The following callbacks have been added or modified: